10 Ways Basement Waterproofing Protects Your Home

 Water below the ground is what leads to basement damage in the form of hydrostatic pressure.
-But Long-term exposure to hydrostatic pressure does more than open up cracks; if you let that pressure continue to build outside of your home, your entire foundation will begin to settle out of place.
+But Long-term exposure to hydrostatic pressure does more than just open up cracks; if you let that pressure continue to build outside of your home, your entire foundation will begin to settle out of place.
 Your home won’t be properly supported.

 Waterproofing your basement protects the entire home.
-If you think hydrostatic pressure may have compromised the structural integrity of the supports in your basement, consider discussing foundation repair options like piering efforts with your local contractors.
-Piers can lift your foundation back into place and give your basement’s structural supports the boost they need.
+If you think hydrostatic pressure may have compromised the structural integrity of the supports in your basement, consider discussing foundation repair options like pier systems or wall anchors with your local contractors.
+These solutions lift your foundation back into place and give your basement’s structural supports the boost they need.

 The more time hydrostatic pressure has to disrupt the stability of your home, the more signs of damage you’re going to see throughout your home.
 A basement that hasn’t been waterproofed is likely to develop an uneven floor.
 While this is great for anyone learning how to skateboard at home, it’s terrible for the resale value of your estate and for your safety.

 7. Maintains Your Home’s Value